Conservation and Outdoor Recreation Challenge Cost Share Applications

 - Timing.
 The proposed project should be substantially completed within the fiscal year in which it is funded.

 Funding and Match:

 - If a project is selected, the partner organization will enter into agreement to receive and manage the project funds consistent with the project’s application, purpose and budget.

-- The partner organization is required to match the amount of Challenge Cost Share program funding received with an equal share from the partner(s); any combination of dollars and in-kind services can be counted toward the partner's cost share requirement, as long as all come from non-federal sources.
+- The partner organization is required to match the amount of the Challenge Cost Share program funding received with an equal share from the partner(s); any combination of dollars and in-kind services can be counted toward the partner's cost share requirement, as long as their match comes from non-federal sources.